yuanshunning/pickit-docs/docs/index.rst

 ====================

 Pickit is a 3D vision application for picking a broad family of products in any location with any robot.
-Pickit can be used for lcoating objects during palletizing, depalletizing, order picking, bin-picking, machine tending or assembly tasks with a robot or machine.
+Pickit can be used for locating objects during palletizing, depalletizing, order picking, bin-picking, machine tending or assembly tasks with a robot or machine.